Which milk is right for you?

 What is it?
-Soya ‘milk’ is comparable in protein content to cow’s milk and is low in fat.
-Soy-based foods can help to manage cholesterol levels, although you need about 25g soy protein, or 3-4 glasses of soya milk a day, to achieve this.
-Some brands are fortified with calcium and vitamins A and D.
+Soya milk alternatives are comparable in protein content to cow’s milk and are low in fat.
+Soy-based products can help to manage cholesterol levels, although you need about 25g soy protein, or 3-4 glasses of soya milk alternative a day, to achieve this.
+Some brands are fortified with calcium and vitamins A, B12 and D.

 Good for...
 Non-dairy drinkers who are looking for a low-fat option – check that your brand includes added calcium and vitamins A and D. Mixes well in tea and coffee.